kristofferlind/NETProjise/README.md

 * /api/task
 * /api/user
 * /api/team
+* /api/idea
 * /api/documentData
-* /api/documentMeta - Would be nice to figure out some nice way to put these two together
+* /api/documentMeta

 ##Problems with requirements
 ###1DV409
-* Most of the c# parts of the application will be api points for the spa, tried adding a few views with presentation page and moving authentication to mvc (not completely sure about this)
+* Most of the c# parts of the application will be api points for the spa, tried adding a few views with presentation page and moving authentication to mvc (not completely sure about auth)
 * Not sure I can make mongodb work with entity framework, couldn't find any library for it.
 Guessing it's pretty hard to implement.
 Not very useful either as entity is an orm.

 ###1DV449
-* Use of 2 external apis, spa will use all of the api points aswell as github and google (these two are required for WT2) Stats page was added to make sure I use the api in the mvc project aswell
 * Offline first seems pretty hard to implement in combination with realtime data across multiple clients (Need to implement some kind of queue and diffs).
 * There will be a few issues with mobile first.
 I already have a design I want to start off with so the process can't be correct.
 Guessing document editor and drag & drop will be pretty hard to get right aswell.